 - a hook size 2 to 4

 That’s it, you are all set for those hungry surface chub.
 All you basically have to do is to cast out your bread-baited hook into the river and let it drift downstream.
-Make sure you are using either very large pieces of bread, or keep some crust on the piece you intent to put on your hook, so that it will remain on the hook longer.
+Make sure you are using either very large pieces of bread, or keep some crust on the piece you intend to put on your hook so that it will remain on the hook longer.